 Looking at the architectural layout of Nahargarh Fort, the fort is a fine example of Indo – European architecture.
 The fort has several places worth exploring.
 Madhavendra Bhawan is a major tourist attraction here.
-The interior of the place are beautifully decorated with murals and wall paintings.
-The bhawan is divided into 12 apartments which identically similar to each other.
-All of these have bedrooms, kitchens, store, toilets, lobby etc. The core structural design of these suites is a blend of Indian architecture with European style which includes lavatories and rectangular cases.
+The interior of the place is beautifully decorated with murals and wall paintings.
+The Bhawan is divided into 12 apartments which identically similar to each other.
+All of these have bedrooms, kitchens, stores, toilets, lobby, etc. The core structural design of these suites is a blend of Indian architecture with European style which includes lavatories and rectangular cases.
 There are hallways connect the suites and rooms with each other.

 Jaipur Wax Museum – Nahargarh Fort Jaipur